To Do This Week:

 Important:

-- Submit your projects to Canvas and verify the submission is a URL!
+- Submit your projects to Canvas and verify the submission is a working URL!

-- Include a commented statement with the starting steps in JavaScript terms.
+- Include a commented-out statement with the logic steps in JavaScript terms (as best you can).
 Use a list format for easier reading.

-- Add comments in your script explaining what is happening at each step.
-Study these comments to understand the logic.
+- For the next projects in this class, add your own comments in your script, along wth ChatGOT comments explaining what is happening at each step.
+Study these comments to understand the logic in the syntax.

-- When using ChatGPT, specify that you want to use ES6 syntax.
+- When using ChatGPT, specify that you want to use ES6 syntax, and maybe subtract ternary functions and arrow functions (if you want).

 Review: